Projective plane: Desargues' theorem and Desarguesian planes

 The theorem of Desargues is universally valid in a projective plane if and only if the plane can be constructed from a three-dimensional vector space over a skewfield as above.
 These planes are called Desarguesian planes, named after Girard Desargues.
 The real (or complex) projective plane and the projective plane of order 3 given above are examples of Desarguesian projective planes.

 Non-Desarguesian planes

 The projective planes that can not be constructed in the preceding manner are called non-Desarguesian planes, and the Moulton plane given above is an example of one.
 Many such finite and infinite planes are known.

 The PG(2, K) notation is reserved for Desarguesian planes.
-When K is a field, a very common case, they are also known as field planes and if the field is a finite field they can be called Galois planes.
+When K is a field, a very common case, they are also known as field planes, and if the field is a finite field they can be called finite field planes or Galois planes.